 Famous for it’s stunning beaches, Barra is a walker’s paradise.

-Notable sights on the island include the tidal runway at Cockleshell beach and the ‘Castle on the Sea’ Kisimul Castle.
+Notable sights include the tidal runway at Cockleshell beach and the ‘Castle on the Sea’ Kisimul Castle.

 7. Lewis & Harris

-The largest of the Outer Hebrides, separated into two, Lewis & Harris have their fair share of Scottish treasures.
+The largest of the Outer Hebrides, separated into two, Lewis and Harris have their fair share of Scottish treasures.

 Must-visits include the 5000 year-old Standing Stones of Callanish and Gearrannan Blackhouse Village.

 A stretch of coastline that wouldn’t look out of place in the Caribbean, Luskentyre Beach is one of the UK’s finest sandy stretches.

 Connecting North and South Uist, Benbecula or ‘Mountain of the Fjord’ is linked by causeway to its neighbours.